lellimecnar/lellimecnar.github.io/_includes/officer/pattern-intro.md

+> **DISCLAIMER:** This is still a work in progress.
+While I am doing my best to adhere to L3 requirements, I cannot yet guarantee that these methods will result in approval by the IOC.

 ## Introduction
 Unless you _really_ know what you're doing (in which case, you probably don't need this anyway) it will be easiest if you read through this entire page _first_ and then follow the instructions _in order_.